good-loop/doc/pages/policy/privacy-policy.md

 ## Introduction

 Good-Loop Ltd ("Good-Loop", "we", "our", "us") is a private limited company registered in the UK under registration number SC548356.
-Our registered office is 27 McDonald Road, Edinburgh, EH7 4LX.

 Doing _'what is right'_ is at the heart of everything Good-Loop stands for, and how we treat individuals privacy is no exception.
 We are committed to respecting your privacy, and this privacy policy sets out the basis on which the personal data collected from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand how we will use your personal data.

-The policy applies to visitors of the Good-Loop website and viewers (end users of our digital advertisements), plus people who sign up to My.Good-Loop or other apps we provide.
+The policy applies to visitors of the Good-Loop website and viewers (end users of our digital adverts), plus people who sign up to My.Good-Loop or other apps we provide.

 ## 1. Personal Information

-*   When you interact with us, particularly when you use our website, App, the My.Good-Loop App, or view our advertisements, you may provide us with personal information.
+*   When you interact with us, particularly when you use our website, or the My.Good-Loop App, or view our adverts, ("our services") you may provide us with personal information.
 Some of this personal information may be required so that we can provide our service to you, or respond to your queries.
 We may also ask you for additional personal information which is optional for you to provide, which will allow us to improve the service that we provide to you.

 *   We will always aim to make it clear which personal information is necessary for you to provide and which personal information is optional.
 However, if you are unsure as to whether you are required to provide any particular piece of personal information please ask.